 When it comes right down to it … there are probably as many ways to entertain as there are entertainers … and audiences.

-That said, there are some guidelines to creating an entertaining speech.
+That said, there are some guidelines for creating an entertaining speech.

 - Chose an appropriate topic: